HMS Lassoo: Description

-The ships were armed with three single QF 4 in Mark IV guns and two QF 1.5-pounder (37 mm) anti-aircraft guns.
-These latter guns were later replaced by a pair of QF 2-pounder (40 mm) "pom-pom" anti-aircraft guns.
+The ships were armed with three single QF 4 in Mark IV guns.
 The ships were also fitted with two above-water twin mounts for 21 in torpedoes.

 Construction and service

 She was built during the First World War as part of an emergency program of naval construction, to an Admiralty design by William Beardmore & Company, Dalmuir.
 She was originally to have been named Magic but she was renamed Lassoo on 15 February 1915 before being launched on 24 August 1915.
 She was sunk by the German U-boat on 13 August 1916 off the Maas lightship in the North Sea.